VATSIM-SSA/sectorfile-overview/repository-management/templates/PULL_REQUEST_TEMPLATE.md

 ## PR Type

 What kind of change does this PR introduce?
-[Write inside all the backets an "x" to indicate which one you chose]
+(Write inside all the backets an "x" to indicate which one you choose, like this: [x] )

 - [ ] Bug Fix
 - [ ] Feature / Enhancement